Living in Kunming as a Student: What to Expect in 2026

 Day 1-2: Arrive at Kunming Changshui Airport.
 KCEL can arrange airport pickup.
 Check into temporary accommodation (hotel or hostel).
 Rest, adjust to the time zone, explore the immediate neighborhood.

 Day 3: KCEL orientation.
 Placement test to determine your Chinese level.
 Campus tour.
 Help with SIM card, bank account, and transit card setup.
 Introduction to classmates.
-If you are preparing for HSK exams, check our HSK preparation guide to plan your study timeline.
+If you are preparing for HSK exams, check KCEL’s HSK preparation program — certified Hanban teachers, personalized study plans, and a proven pass rate across all levels 1–6.
+Also read our HSK preparation guide to plan your study timeline.

 Day 4: Classes begin.
 Typically 4 hours of Chinese instruction per day (morning sessions).
 Afternoon free for homework, exploration, and apartment hunting if you have not settled on housing.
 Not sure which program type to choose?
 Read our guide on how to choose the right Chinese program.